n1r7/compliance/README.md

 Effectiveness is the culture.
 1. We know with certainty we fulfil our requirements.
-2. help law enforcement fight crime that harms our users.
+2. Help law enforcement fight crime that harms our users.

 The program is clear communication of:
 1. How do I know I can trust this transaction?